zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 ---
-description: Seamlessly register a cloud stack using existing infrastructure
+description: Seamlessly register a cloud stack by using existing infrastructure
 ---

-# Register a cloud stack with existing infrastructure

 In ZenML, the [stack](../../user-guide/production-guide/understand-stacks.md) is a fundamental concept that represents the configuration of your